- Tracy Gunn

 Atmospheric pressure is equal to the weight of a one square inch column of air extending all the way to the edge of the Earth´s atmosphere.
 The weight of this at sea level is 14.7 pounds so the atmospheric pressure is 14.7 psi (pounds per square inch), or to talk in metric, a one square cm column will weigh 1.03 kg (1.03 kg/cm²).

 For simplicities sake, this unit of measurement is called atmospheres or atm.
 1 atmosphere is equal to 14.7 psi, 1.03kg/cm² or 760 mmHG

 Calculating changes in atmospheric pressure is challenging (poor weather man) due to many varying conditions such as temperature and humidity but luckily for us, water pressure changes constantly with depth as it is does not compress like air.(6)

-Because of the reduction in atmospheric pressure at altitude, special procedures apply for diving at altitude and the use of special tables and theoritical depths is required.
+Because of the reduction in atmospheric pressure at altitude, special procedures apply for diving at altitude and the use of special tables and theoretical depths is required.

 How much does all this atmosphere weigh?
 Around 5.5 quadrillion tons which is roughly one millionth of the Earth`s mass.
 A cubic meter at sea level weighs 1.3 kg and all the oceans together only weigh 270 times more than the atmosphere.

 As discussed above, sea level air weighs 14.7 psi (metric 1.03 kg/cm²) and this means that there is about 15 pounds (6.8 kg) pushing down on every square inch (cm²) of you.
 In other words, that’s about the weight of car pressing down on you all the time!

-Luckily we are not crushed because that weight is distributed over the entire planet and the surface of our body.
-Also, the amount of pressure exered inward is in balance with the pressure exerted outward.
+Luckily, we are not crushed because that weight is distributed over the entire planet and the surface of our body.
+Also, the amount of pressure exerted inward is in balance with the pressure exerted outward.
 This is because we breathe in the atmosphere too.

 What is meant by gauge, absolute and ambient pressure?